Serving all people by providing personalized health and wellness through exemplary care, education and research.

 During rectal surgery, the rectum is surgically removed.
 You will be given instructions on how to prepare for your surgery.
 Follow these instructions carefully.
 You will likely be admitted to the hospital on the day of your surgery.
 In certain cases, admission to the hospital the day before is needed.
 To help prepare your body, you will be instructed on what to do before surgery.
 Follow these instructions carefully.
 Ask questions if something is unclear.

-Have a thorough physical exam as instructed by your doctor.
+Have a thorough physical exam as instructed by your healthcare provider.

-Ask about medications.
-Tell your surgeon about all medications you take, and ask whether you should stop taking them.
-This includes prescription medications, aspirin, and other over-the-counter drugs.
+Ask about medicines.
+Tell your surgeon about all medicines you take, and ask whether you should stop taking them.
+This includes prescription medicines, aspirin, nonsteriodal anti-inflammatory (NSAIDs), other blood thinners like warfarin, and other over-the-counter medicines.
 Mention any herbs or supplements you take.

 Quit smoking.
 Smoking increases surgery risks and slows healing.

 When you arrive at the hospital, you will be asked fill out certain forms.
 You will then change into a gown.
-An IV (intravenous) line will be inserted into your arm.
-This provides fluids and medications.
-You’ll meet with your anesthesiologist or nurse anesthetist to discuss the medication that helps you sleep during surgery.
+An intravenous (IV) line will be inserted into your arm.
+This provides fluids and medicines.
+You’ll meet with your anesthesiologist or nurse anesthetist to discuss the medicine that helps you sleep during surgery.
 Ask any questions you have at this time.
 Before surgery begins, you’ll be given general anesthesia to put you into a deep sleep.
 A soft tube called a catheter may be placed into your bladder to drain urine.

 Part or all of the rectum is resected (removed).
 Part or all of the sigmoid colon may also be removed.
 The anus may be removed as well.

-If the rectum remains, the colon may be reconnected to it.
+If some of the rectum or anus remains, the colon may be reconnected to it.
 This is called an anastomosis.

 If the rectum and anus are removed, a colostomy is done.
 This creates a new opening in the abdomen so waste can leave the body.